rajangdavis/osvc-rest/README.md

 	$ osvc-rest <command to run> <something the command needs> <optional flags to change various settings> <some way to authenticate>

-The commands come in the following flavors:
+The basic commands come in the following flavors:

 1. [HTTP Methods](#http-methods)
 	1. For creating objects, use the [**post** command](#post)